 When glacier hiking you will be provided with an ice axe, crampons, harness and helmet.
 This will help you to complete the tour safely.
 The minimum shoe size to attach crampons is EU 35.

 Rain is not uncommon in Iceland.
 However, we do not let the rain stop our tours.
 This is why having appropriate clothing is very important to keep you warm and dry.
 Nature is not something that we can control and therefore we need to adapt to the weather.
-If your safety is compromised by going on the tour, we will cancel and you will be fully refunded.
+However, if conditions make the tour unsafe for any reason, we’ll cancel it, and you’ll receive a full refund.